When bad things happen

 It’s normal for children to be concerned.
 Just as adults become alarmed or even fearful, children also can feel these emotions and it is easy to be confused.
 It is important to understand what the child has heard or knows before going into details.

 Consider your own reaction.
 Your children will look to the way you handle difficult topics in the news to determine their own approach.
-If you stay clam, they will too.
+If you stay calm, they will too.